 To see full profiles of the course lecturers, please visit section Academics of Prague Summer School on CHINA: A World Superpower – Myth or Reality.

-To see full profiles of the course lecturers, please visit section Academics of Prague Summer School on Prague Summer School on Europe in Crisis: Hopes and Fears of the EU.
+To see full profiles of the course lecturers, please visit section Academics of Prague Summer School on Prague Summer School on Conscious Business: from Greed to Sustainability.

 Eva Patrikakou, Ph.D., Associate Professor, DePaul University, Chicago, USA